- October 10, 2024

 At first glance, the income statement and cash flow statement appear to record the same information.
 Both report revenue and expenses, so why do we need to use both financial statements?
 The answer to this question involves subtle differences in accounting methods that affect the presentation of a business's financial situation.

-The reason why both methods are used at the same time is mainly because of the differences in the way accounting records information.
-The cash method is an intuitive method that recognizes revenue when cash is actually received and records expenses when cash is actually paid.
-The income statement prepared according to the cash method is similar in nature to the cash flow statement.
+The reason for using both methods is due to differences in how accounting records financial information.
+The cash method is a straightforward approach that recognizes revenue when cash is actually received and records expenses when cash is actually paid.
+A profit and loss statement prepared under the cash method is inherently similar to a cash flow statement.
 However, the International Financial Reporting Standards (IFRS) require accountants to use the more complex accrual method.
-Under this method, revenue is recognized when it is earned, not when cash is received; similarly, expenses are recorded when they are incurred, not when cash is paid.
-This method better reflects the actual operating conditions of the company.
-(Note: Because there will be a time difference in the middle, for example, the contract you sign today is a one-year contract, but the payment may be in installments one year later.
-At the same time, currencies and exchange rates will fluctuate over time, so the transaction amount will be calculated instead of the amount after payment.)
+Under this approach, revenue is recognized when it is earned rather than when cash is received, and expenses are recorded when they are incurred rather than when they are paid.
+This method provides a more accurate representation of a company’s actual business operations.
+(Note: This is due to timing differences.
+For example, a contract signed today may last for a year, but payment could be made in installments or even a year later.
+Additionally, currency values and exchange rates fluctuate over time.
+Therefore, calculations are based on the transaction amount rather than the amount paid at a later date.)

-One advantage of the accrual method is that it makes it relatively simple to compile a cash flow statement using data from the balance sheet and income statement.
-This method gives a more complete picture of a business's financial health because it takes into account transactions that have not yet been converted into cash.
+One advantage of the accrual method is that it makes it relatively easier to prepare a cash flow statement using data from the balance sheet and income statement.
+This method provides a more comprehensive reflection of a company's financial position, as it takes into account transactions that have not yet been converted into cash.

 How to analyze the financial statements of iGaming companies?
 There are three core methods: vertical analysis, horizontal analysis, and ratio analysis.
 Each method can show the financial status of your gambling company from different angles.